Trump makes false claims about federal response as he campaigns in area ravaged by Hurricane Helene

 The White House said Harris would visit impacted areas “as soon as it is possible without disrupting emergency response operations.”
 She also spoke with Gov. Roy Cooper of North Carolina, and she received a briefing from FEMA Administrator Deanne Criswell while she was traveling.

-Biden described Hurricane Helene as “a historic, history-making storm” during remarks at the White House on Monday.
-He plans to visit areas affected by the storm later this week, with efforts to not disrupt response efforts.

-“I want them to know, we’re not leaving until the job is done,” he said.

-Fernando reported from Chicago.
+Fernando reported from Chicago, and Amy reported from Atlanta.
 Associated Press writers Jill Colvin in New York, Chris Megerian in Washington and Will Weissert in Las Vegas contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.